With the $32.50 three-day pass in hand, you’ll receive admission to some of the city’s most fascinating attractions.

 How the Mile High Culture Pass works:

-The Mile High Culture Pass is a printable ticket available at MileHighCulturePass.com or at the Denver Visitor Information Center located at 1600 California St. in downtown.
-Just purchase and print it out and you are on your way to a cultural tour like no other.
-Over the course of five consecutive days, the "Seven" pass for $52.80 will allow entry to all seven participating attractions (noted below).
-Over the course of three consecutive days, the "Three" pass for $25 will allow entry to three participating attractions of your choice (noted below).
+The Mile High Culture Pass is a printable ticket available at MileHighCulturePass.com or at the Downtown Denver Tourist Information Center located at 1575 California St. Just purchase and print it out and you are on your way to a cultural tour like no other.
+Over the course of three consecutive days, the pass will allow entry to all seven participating attractions (noted below).
 There is a limit of eight (8) passes that can be purchased via the system at one time.
 The pass is activated at the first attraction visited.